ecrl/ecabc/README.md

 - **iterationAmount**: The amount of iterations you would like the program to undergo before terminating
 - **amountOfEmployer**: The amount of employer bees the artificial colony will contain, each containing its own set of value and fitness scores correlating to the values.
 - **specifyMinOrMax**: Specify whether the fitness cost will be minimized or maximized.
 Defaults to minimized.
-- **setResetIteration**: Specify how many iterations can go by before all employer bees will reset, this may help reduce stagnation a bit.
-If not specified, bees will never reset.